-This paper offers a compromise.
-We present a tractable model that captures the key qualitative features of models that incorporate a serious treatment of nonreturn risk.
-Our model is a natural extension of the benchmark perfect foresight framework, and we show how to analyze the model using a phase diagram that will look familiar to every economist because of its close kinship to the Ramsey model of economic growth universally taught in graduate school.
+Our paper's contribution is to offer a tractable model that captures the key qualitative features (and many quantitative features) of realistic models of the optimal response to nonfinancial risk, but without the customary technical difficulties.
+The model is a natural extension of the no-risk perfect foresight framework.
+Its solution is characterized by simple, intuitive equations and we show how the model's results can be analyzed using a phase diagram analysis that will be familiar to every student of the canonical Ramsey growth model taught in graduate school.